SOCIAl RETURN ON INVESTMENT

 You’ll learn how to:

-Quantify with defensible evidence – convert commitments into numbers using payroll data, timesheets, asset registers, and clear proxies where data are missing.
+Quantify with evidence – translate commitments into numbers using payroll data, timesheets, asset registers, or credible proxies where gaps exist.

-Avoid common pitfalls – spot double-counting, capture in-kind support, and document valuation methods to maintain transparency.
+Stay transparent – avoid double-counting, include in-kind support, and document valuation methods for audit-ready clarity.

 • OUTPUTS